Archive for Pie

 Adam wows some more of his guests

 There was a pop quiz when Lisa asked me why American macaroons were made out of coconut and mine (which I brought along) were made of almonds.
 Off the top of my head, I explained that traditional French Italian macaroons were made with ground almonds and egg whites.
-When they came to the U.S., Jewish people substituted coconuts and sweetened condensed milk.
+When they came to the U.S., Jewish people substituted coconut and sweetened condensed milk.
 In short, macaroons are chewy cookies made with nut meat, lots of sugar and some type of binder.
 I felt unqualified to answer the question, as my macaroons have French ingredients, but they are domed and crackly like American macaroons.
 It’s something that I haven’t bothered fixing, because they taste so good anyway.
 Phew, everyone believed me, so I passed the test!

-Now that I’ve talked to Adam in person, I know his dirty little secrets, like how he grossly exaggerates his blog. :-) He’s made Lisa out to be a mean, picky eater, but she was nice on Saturday!
-In Adam’s recap, he claims that I hogged his tart, but I had two cut-up pieces that were the size of my thumbnail.
+Now that I’ve talked to Adam in person, I know his dirty little secrets, like how he grossly exaggerates his blog. 🙂 He’s made Lisa out to be a mean, picky eater, but she was nice on Saturday!
+In Adam’s recap, he claims that I hogged his tart, but I had two pieces that were the size of my thumbnail.
 This was after he passed his tart around to everyone, and he still had half of it left when the party was over.
 Honest!

 The City Bakery